robinloeffel/cosha/readme.md

 });
 ```

-Alternatively, if that module-bundler stuff isn't for you, you can get it directly from [`https://unpkg.com/cosha`](https://unpkg.com/cosha).
+Alternatively, if that module bundler stuff isn't for you, you can get it directly from [`https://unpkg.com/cosha`](https://unpkg.com/cosha).

 ```html
 <script src="https://unpkg.com/cosha"></script>